avinashsaroj01/Yoga-app/README.md

-# 🧘 Yoga and Meditation
+# 🧘 Yog and Meditation

-Welcome to the README file for the Yoga and Meditation web application.
+Welcome to the README file for the Yog and Meditation web application.
 This project aims to create a holistic single-page website providing comprehensive information and services related to yoga, meditation, and wellness retreats.
 The website will be developed using a blend of HTML, CSS, JavaScript, Bootstrap, and React, with Vite serving as the streamlined development platform.

 ## 📚 Table of Contents